enthalpy-yan/OPChooser/README.md

 ## About

 OPChooser is a tool to help you to make options trading decision.
-That is, it analyzes all of options retrieved by the given ticker symbol and then give you a set of options which has the max payoff.(Note: With the demo version(iborder branch), you could place an order after getting the result.)
+That is, it analyzes all of options retrieved by the given ticker symbol and then give you a set of options which has the max payoff.(Note: with the demo version(iborder branch), you could place an order after getting the result.)
 OPChooser is also a final project for Stevens Institute of Technology - FE545 Design Patterns and Derivatives Pricing.
 The Motivations for this project is to learn and practice Object Oriented Design Patterns.

 ## Branch